Chinese sportswear brand makes inroads in tennis world

 “She will tell us she wants some kind of design and also the colors and materials,” Vivienne Wang, a sports marketing sponsorship supervisor at the company, said by telephone from China.
 “We’ll also have some special designs — T-shirts for her fans, coaches and family.”

 Some designs are more successful than others, such as the one she’s wearing at the Australian Open, a gray and yellow outfit with rows of small holes cut in the skirt.
-But to Kuznetsova, what’s important is she looks like no none of the other players.
+But to Kuznetsova, what’s important is she looks like none of the other players.

 “I love the collection for this year,” she said.